 (2) Claims filed include all asbestos claims for which notification has been received or a file has been opened.
-(3) Claims resolved include asbestos claims that have been settled or dismissed or that are in the process of being

-- (4) Average cost of settlement to resolve claims in whole dollars.
-These amounts exclude claims in Mississippi for - which the majority of claims have historically been without merit and have been resolved for no payment.
+- (3) Claims resolved include asbestos claims that have been settled or dismissed or that are in the process of being settled or dismissed based upon agreements or understandings in place with counsel for the claimants. - (4) Average cost of settlement to resolve claims in whole dollars.
+These amounts exclude claims in Mississippi for which the majority of claims have historically been without merit and have been resolved for no payment.
 These amounts exclude any potential insurance recoveries.

 We have projected each subsidiary's future asbestos-related liability costs with regard to pending and future unasserted claims based upon the Nicholson methodology.
 The Nicholson methodology is the standard approach used by most experts and has been accepted by numerous courts.
 This methodology is based upon risk equations, exposed population estimates, mortality rates, and other demographic statistics.
-In applying the Nicholson methodology for each subsidiary we performed: 1) an analysis of the estimated population likely to have been exposed or claim to have been exposed to products manufactured by the subsidiaries based upon national studies undertaken of the population of workers believed to have been exposed to asbestos; 2) the use of epidemiological and demographic studies to estimate the number of potentially exposed people that would be likely to develop asbestos-related diseases in each year; 3) an analysis of the subsidiaries' recent claims history to estimate likely filing rates for these diseases; and 4) an analysis of the historical asbestos liability costs to develop average values, which vary by disease type, jurisdiction and the nature of claim.
+In applying the Nicholson methodology for each subsidiary we performed: 1) an analysis of the estimated population likely to have been exposed or claim to have been exposed to products manufactured by the subsidiaries based upon national studies undertaken of the population of workers believed to have been exposed to asbestos; 2) the use of epidemiological and demographic studies to estimate the number of potentially exposed people that would be likely to develop asbestos-related diseases in each year; 3) an analysis of the subsidiaries' recent claims history to estimate likely filing rates for these diseases; and 4) an analysis of the historical asbestos liability costs to develop average values, which vary by disease type, jurisdiction and the nature of claim, to determine an estimate of costs likely to be associated with currently pending and projected asbestos claims.
 Our projections, based upon the Nicholson methodology, estimate both claims and the estimated cash outflows related to the resolution of such claims for periods up to and including the endpoint of asbestos studies referred to in item 2) above.
 It is our policy to record a liability for asbestos-related liability costs for the longest period of time that we can reasonably estimate.